AelarionDarkshade/solar-spammer/README.md

 # solar-spammer
 a **Free** Fast discord dm spammer in python that bypasses discord rate limit.

+# Disclaimer
+**THIS IS FOR EDUCATIONAL PURPOSES ONLY USE AT OWN RISK, ANYTHING YOU DO WITH THIS CODE IS YOUR FAULT/PROBLEM**

 # Safe?
 **Yes this exe is safe you can scan it in tria.ge (trusted website)**